Water Leaks

 Water leak solutions must be adaptable

-The three specified leak sources were explored as the most common, however, there can be other leak types, which only emphasizes the need for more adaptable form factors in upcoming leak detectors.
+The three most common leak sources were explored.
+However, there may be other types of leaks.
+This highlights the need for more adaptable form factors in future leak detectors.

 At LAIIER, we have targeted these key issues by developing Severn Water Leak Detection Sensor that installs like stickers and tape.
-These sensors then communicate these captured insights by a wireless, power-efficient network: LoRaWAN.
-By making installation easier and more flexible in a range of home scenarios as mentioned, our LoRaWAN water leak detector can act more immediately to detect and prevent costly events.
+These sensors then communicate these captured insights by a wireless, power-efficient network: LoRaWAN®.